 - The Board of Directors does not make decisions about, become involved with, or take part in any of the day-to-day activities or decisions regarding the operation of the Davis Food Co-op.
 The Board’s sole connection to the operations of the store is through the General Manager.

 The work of the Board is transparent and available for the public to view.
-Below are documents that have been created from the work of the Board.
+Below are documents created from the work of the Board:

 The Board of Directors meet on the third Monday of each month at 6:30 PM in the DFC Teaching Kitchen, located across the street from the store at 537 G Street.
 The meeting is open to all active Owners of the Davis Food Co-op.
 Meetings are currently held in a hybrid format, with the option to attend virtually via Zoom* in addition to in person at the Teaching Kitchen.
 Owners are encouraged to attend and have their voices heard during the meeting’s opening comment period.

 If an Owner is unable to attend the meeting, but would still like to have their voice heard on a matter concerning the Board, they may reach out to the Board directly by emailing [email protected].
 All other comments and suggestions regarding store operations can be made through our Suggestion Box online here or in person at our Customer Service Desk.

 * The link to attend the Board meeting virtually can be found on day of the meeting on the Board Meeting Agenda here

 October 16th, 2023

 Committees formed by the Board do work outside of the monthly Board Meetings to tackle special projects, recurring events and to further uphold the Co-op’s commitment to our Ends.
 Committees also have openings for fellow Owners not on the Board to join and contribute.
 Interested in the Board’s work on one of the committees you see listed below?
 Reach out to the listed chair of the committee to see how you can join.